oceanprotocol/aquarius/README.md

 You can pass the configuration using the CONFIG_FILE environment variable (recommended) or locating your configuration in config.ini file.

-In the configuration there are now three sections:
+In the configuration there are now two sections:

 - oceandb: Contains different values to connect with oceandb.
 You can find more information about how to use OceanDB [here](https://github.com/oceanprotocol/oceandb-driver-interface).
 - resources: In this section we are showing the url in wich the provider is going to be deployed.